HelyxM/Final-Project/README.md

-# An Analysis of the Trends Between Films and User Ratings of Them
+# An Analysis of the Trends Between Films and User Ratings

 ### **Segment 3**:
 Film-Rating Database and Analysis